Designing networks

 creator.create(df=df_school, location_designers=[School, ClassRoom], clear=True)

-As you can see in the graph and the table above, the compositions defined by ClassRoom are not always met.
-That is due to the fact that the agents are first assigned to the schools independently of the settings defined by ClassRoom.
-When the classrooms are built, there are not always the necessary agents in each school needed to meet the composition defined in ClassRoom.
+As you can see in the graph above, the compositions defined by ClassRoom are not always met.
+That is due to the fact that the actors are first assigned to the schools independently of the settings defined by ClassRoom.
+When the classrooms are built, there are not always the necessary actors in each school needed to meet the composition defined in ClassRoom.
 This might not always be a problem.
-However, if we want to ensure that classrooms always have the defined composition of agents, they have to be created before the schools are created and, thus, we have to use the method stick_together() to nest classrooms into schools:
+However, if we want to ensure that classrooms always have the defined composition of actors, they have to be created before the schools are created and, thus, we have to use the method stick_together() to nest classrooms into schools:

 [56]: